JD.com is marching into luxury fashion

-Computers, communications and consumer electronics are the three Cs of JD.com business.
-From 2016, Hu Shengli led this division and build it up to take more than 50% market share in China in 2017.
-He is called the “iron chief” by netizens because of its appearances during JD.com’s conferences announcing more and more brand partnerships.
-Recently, JD.com created new categories in the Fashion and Lifestyle division and Hu Shengli has been tasked to oversee the development of the platform Toplife with fashion items, home furnishing and high-end luxury items.
+Computers, communications, and consumer electronics are the three Cs of JD.com business.
+In 2016, Hu Shengli led this division and build it up to take more than 50% market share in China in 2017.
+He is called the “iron chief” by netizens because of his appearances during JD.com’s conferences announcing more and more brand partnerships.
+Recently, JD.com created new categories in the Fashion and Lifestyle division and Hu Shengli has been tasked to oversee the development of the platform Toplife with fashion items, home furnishing, and high-end luxury items.

 JD.com has been working with partners

 Xia Ding clearly understands fashion brands and this retail market is essential to the growth of JD fashion.
-She keeps a close eye on JD.com’s international fashion and she is regularly seen standing alongside fashion influencers, such as the Vogue editor Anna Wintour, the Chinese Vogue editor Angelica Cheung or the designer Diane von Furstenberg.
+She keeps a close eye on JD.com’s international fashion and she is regularly seen standing alongside fashion influencers, such as Vogue editor Anna Wintour, Chinese Vogue editor Angelica Cheung and the designer Diane von Furstenberg.

 Toplife is a new JD.Com shopping platform

 Toplife is now one of JD.com’s core projects and experience in the luxury market is crucial.
 Hu Shengli explained that Toplife is not just a shopping platform, it is a universe full of luxury.
 JD.com has introduced many famous brands to the platform in the first six months since Toplife was launched.
 Consumers can now buy items from Saint Laurent, Alexander McQueen, Derek Lam, ANTEPRIMA, Barrie, Mulberry, or Oscar de la Renta.
 After the launch and during the first three months, more than 1 million users joined the platform and the average unit price is more than 5,000 RMB.